Select therapeutic use:

 Short-term (7–10 days) treatment of insomnia.

-≥18yrs: 0.125–0.25mg at bedtime; max 0.5mg.
-Elderly or debilitated: initially 0.125mg, max 0.25mg.
+Use lowest effective dose. ≥18yrs: 0.125–0.25mg at bedtime; max 0.5mg.
+Elderly and/or debilitated: initially 0.125mg; max 0.25mg.
 Max 1 month/℞.

-<18yrs: not recommended.
+<18yrs: not established.

 Concomitant ketoconazole, itraconazole, nefazodone, HIV protease inhibitors (eg, ritonavir, indinavir, nelfinavir, saquinavir, lopinavir), other potent CYP3A inhibitors.
 Pregnancy (Cat.X).